Your cookie preferences

 2. Clean the filters regularly to make sure they're free from fluff so your dryer will operate more efficiently.

-3. Use auto-dry rather than a timed cycle, that way you won't be using more energy than required.
+3. Use auto-dry rather than a timed cycle.
+That way, you won't be using more energy than needed.

 4. Don't overload your dryer.
 There needs to be a bit of room for the hot air to move around.

-5. Give all items a good shake when transferring from the washer to the dryer.
+5. Give clothes a good shake when transferring them from the washer to the dryer.
 This helps remove wrinkles and prevents tangled, twisted items from taking longer to dry.

 6. Try to do all your drying in one day; a second or third load can take advantage of the heat that has already built up in the machine.

-7. Remove clothes from your dryer once they are dry, as modern machines will continue to rotate to prevent creasing, and therefore use more energy.
+7. Take clothes out once they’re dry, as modern machines will continue to rotate to prevent creasing, and therefore use more energy.

-8. If your machine is vented, check the outside vent is in good working order and clear it of any dust or debris.
-This will ensure both safety and efficiency.
+8. If your machine is vented, check the outside vent is in good working order and clear any dust or debris.
+This is best for efficiency and from a safety point of view.

-9. Keep your dryer in a warm room.
-It will take longer to heat up if kept in an outdoor, unheated shed.
+9. Keep your dryer in a warm room, if possible.
+It will take longer to heat up if it’s kept in an outdoor, unheated shed, for example.

-How do I choose an energy-efficient washing machine, tumble dryer or washer-dryer?
+How to choose an energy-efficient washing machine or dryer

 Nowadays, washing machines, tumble dryers and washer-dryers all have much improved energy efficiency, due to the introduction of the EC A-G labels and improvements in technology.

-Modern machines also allow for better customisation of wash cycles, which means you can choose the most energy-efficient option for your needs.
+With modern machines you can often customise your wash cycles, which means you can choose the most energy-efficient option for your needs.
 Some even have weight sensors for accurate loading, and to determine how much water and heat to use.
-Such features mean that efficiencies are much easier to achieve.
+Such features mean that it’s easier to make your washes more energy-efficient.

-Likewise, modern tumble dryers have built-in sensors that prevent clothes from over-drying and they operate in such a way that clothes dry more quickly and evenly.
+Likewise, modern tumble dryers have built-in sensors that prevent clothes from over-drying.
+They are much better at drying clothes quickly and more evenly than older models.

-The amount of water used for drying varies greatly from machine to machine, so if you only have space for a washer-dryer then check this out carefully.
-You should also pay specific attention to the energy efficiency ratings of your machine which will make a huge difference over the lifetime of your washer or dryer.
+The amount of water used for drying varies greatly from machine to machine, so if you only have space for a combined washer-dryer then research this point carefully.

 How else can I save energy around the home?